AdlbkA/File-copies-remover/README.md

 sh main.sh
 ```

-## File names should contain spaces
+## File names should not contain spaces